Link to Facebook

 Tax evasion is the illegal practice of deliberately underreporting or not reporting income, overstating deductions, or hiding assets to reduce the amount of taxes owed to the government.
 They’re called tax evaders when someone or something goes to illegal lengths to evade paying their taxes.

 Tax evasion (illegal non-payment) and falsifying tax originally owed (illegal underpayment) are federal crimes under the Internal Revenue Service IRS tax code.
 The intent is a big deal here – you’re generally guilty if you intended it.
+Check out our short video story on tax evasion.

 Examples of Tax Evasion